samervalente/development-challenge-two/README.md

 ## :computer:	 Technologies

 - REST APIs with API Gateway
-- AWS Lambda for serveless
+- AWS Lambda for serverless
 - DynamoDB as cloud database
 - Node.js with express
 - TypeScript